-2.5 MEDIANS

-2.5.2 WIDTH AND MATERIAL REQUIREMENT
+2.5 MEDIANS2.5.2 WIDTH AND MATERIAL REQUIREMENT

-All medians or sections of medians that are less than 4 feet wide must be completed in a hardscape material, including stamped concrete, brick, flagstone, or exposed aggregate concrete.
-No land-scaping will be allowed within medians that are narrower than 4 feet.
-If a median is between 4 feet and 10 feet it shall be at the District's discretion whether the median is hardscaped or irrigated and landscaped.
-(DEM-47.3.5)
+All medians or sections of medians that are 5 feet or less in width and have a high risk and cost in maintaining landscaping should be completed in a hardscape material, including stamped concrete, brick, flagstone, or exposed aggregate concrete.
+If a median is greater than 5 feet in width it shall be at the District's discretion whether the median is hardscaped or irrigated and landscaped (DEM 30.13).

-Medians must be between 4 and 10 feet wide to be landscaped.
+Medians must be greater than 5 feet wide to be landscaped.

-Medians that are less than 4 feet wide must be a hardscape material like stamped concrete, brick, flagstone, or exposed aggregate concrete.
+Medians that are 5 feet or less should be a hardscape material like stamped concrete, brick, flagstone, or exposed aggregate concrete.